 NOTE: Webhook triggers are very powerful and without proper configuration, quite dangerous.
-For this reason, webhooks triggers are disabled by default in Wunderautomation.
+For this reason, webhook triggers are disabled by default in WunderAutomation.
 To enable webhook triggers, go to Automation → Settings → General and enable webhooks.

-The webhook slug is the base URL for all incoming webhooks, it’s the first part of the webhok url after the domain name.
+The webhook slug is the base URL for all incoming webhooks, it’s the first part of the webhook URL after the domain name.
 The default value is ‘wa-hook’ but you can modify it to any value that you see fit.

 Webhook unique identifier

 To differentiate between webhooks, each webhook gets a unique identifier.
 The default identifier value is a randomized 12 character long string.
-Just as with the slug, you can modify this to a value you e fit.
-Please be aware of that WunderAuomation does not check for duplicate webhook keys.
+Just as with the slug, you can modify this to a value you see fit.
+Please be aware that WunderAutomation does not check for duplicate webhook keys.
 If you define two workflows with the same unique key only one of them will be executed and it’s not possible to determine which one.

 API key in header